damzaru/openclaw_windows_node/README.md

 A Windows-native companion node for OpenClaw Gateway.

-It connects to your local OpenClaw gateway, exposes system/media/automation commands, supports tray-first operation (with onboarding UX), and provides watchdog scripts for reliable day-to-day running.
+It connects to your local OpenClaw gateway, exposes system/media/automation commands, supports tray-first operation (with onboarding UX).

 ---